Skip to content

 Screenshot of a black terminal window displaying the login prompt for a successful text-based boot.
 The header text shows 'Ubuntu 22.04 LTS server3 tty1', and the prompt reads 'server3 login: _', indicating the virtual machine has finished booting and is ready for a user to log in.

 Press the arrow keys or press and hold Shift during loading Grub.
 If you boot using BIOS or if system boots using UEFI, press Esc to stop grub’s menu timeout - it is quite short.
 If you miss the moment, just press Send CtrlAltDel again.
+You should see something like this:

 Press up and down.